ha7ilm/ha7ilm.github.io/_posts/2019-12-29-openwebrx-eol.md

 layout: post
 ---

 Today I'm finishing the development of OpenWebRX.
-It has been a fascinating 6 years, and I'd like to say thanks to everyone who supported me on my journey with these projects.
+It has been a fascinating 6 years, and I'd like to say thanks to everyone who supported me on my journey with this project.
 I'd also like to say a special thanks to those who donated to support me.

 > A quick summary on the changes: